DOI-USGS/asc-public-docs/docs/getting-started/csm-stack/csm-vs-isis-pipeline.md

 ## Image Labels

-The label can reveal if a .cub has a Camera Model, and which kind it has.
+The **label** can reveal if a .cub has a Camera Model, and which kind (CSM or ISIS) it has.
 If a `NaifKeywords` Object is present, a Camera Model has been initialized.
+Other fields differentiate CSM and ISIS Camera Models from each other, as seen below.

 ```sh title="Readout the label for a .cub"
 catlab from=B10_013341_1010_XN_79S172W.cub